 Georgian Triangle is home to hundreds of apple orchards.
-It is at this time of year when the bees are busy meandering through the decomposing apples on the ground.
+It is at this time of year when the bees are busy waking up from a long winter.
 In many areas of Canada, including this area, the decline of the honey bee and other social bee populations has baffled scientists.
 The result of diminishing bee populations: adverse effects on the environment.

 It’s not only bees that are suffering drastic declines in population; it’s also birds, dragonflies and bats.
 Could this all be related?
 These mysterious integral insects are telling us something!

 In ancient history, as far back as 17,000 years, the Beaver Valley region at the Southern tip of Georgian Bay was covered by a layer of ice over a kilometer thick.
 “Nature took two million years preparing the Beaver Valley for us,” says Peter deVries from Summerbound Tours in Collingwood.
 Now, 25% of Ontario apple crops come from this region, an astonishing three million bushels, annually!

 In order to produce fruit seeds, pollination must take place.
 Bees move pollen from the flower’s anther to the stigma in the same flower or another.
 Many fruit trees do not produce fruit even if they’re self-pollinators.
 Most of the world’s orchard, horticultural, and forage crops can only produce seeds and fruit if animals such as birds, bats and insects actively transfer pollen from one flower to another within the same species.